GuildedAPI/docs/docs/resources/channel.md

 !!! info
     `user.id` should be the current user's ID.
 Attempting to use this endpoint to remove someone else from a thread results in a 403 Forbidden response.

-Leave a thread and stop receiving notifications from it.
+Leave a thread.
+Guilded will also stop sending you notifications from the thread.

 ## Delete Thread
 <span class="http-verb">DELETE</span><span class="http-path">/teams/{[team.id](/resources/team#team-object)}/groups/{[group.id](/resources/group#group-object)}/channels/{[thread.id](/resources/channel#channel-object)}</span>